 You can serve the vegan beef with mashed potatoes, vegan brown gravy, and roasted balsamic vegetables for a hearty meal.

 • Use a glass bowl and a silicone spatula to mix your seitan.
-Vital wheat gluten is very sticky once it gets wet and will stick like glue to a plastic bowl or a wooden spoon.
+Vital wheat gluten is very sticky when wet and will stick like glue to a plastic bowl or a wooden spoon.

-• Wheat gluten is a very fine powder that will get everywhere if you are not careful with it.
+• Wheat gluten is a very fine powder that can get everywhere if you are not careful.
 Pour it low down and slowly over the broth mixture so it doesn’t splash out of your bowl.

-• If you don’t want the foil to touch your food, you can wrap the mock beef in parchment paper first, and then wrap the foil around that.
+• If you don’t want the foil to touch your food, you can wrap the mock beef in parchment paper first, then wrap the foil around it.

-• Seitan expands when it cooks, so be sure to use strong foil, or it will break the foil when it is steaming.
+• Seitan expands when it cooks, so be sure to use sturdy foil, or it will tear the foil while steaming.

 • Be sure to steam the seitan for a full hour and 15 minutes.
 The internal temperature needs to reach 160° F.

-• If you are going to bake the roast after steaming to make my vegan pot roast or vegan roast beef recipes, you only need to steam it for 1 hour since it will heat the rest of the way in the oven.
+• If you are going to bake the roast after steaming it for my vegan pot roast or vegan roast beef recipes, you only need to steam it for 1 hour, since it will finish heating in the oven.

 A vegan pot roast made with a vegan beef loaf with potatoes, carrots, and onions.